Dex One

 Dex One Corporation was an American marketing company providing online, mobile and print search marketing via their DexKnows.com website, print yellow pages directories and pay-per-click ad networks in the U.S.

 In April 2013 Dex One merged with SuperMedia, and the combined company (after further acquisitions) now does business as Thryv Inc.

 History

 Dex One Corporation was originally established as the R.H.
 Donnelley Company in 1886 by Reuben H. Donnelley, son of RR Donnelley founder Richard R. Donnelley.
 R.H.
-Donnelley primarily contracted with The Chicago Telephone Company to publish telephone directories for Chicago telephone customers.
-In 1906, the company began contracting with Bell System firms such as New York Telephone, Wisconsin Telephone, and Cincinnati Suburban Telephone Co.
+Donnelley primarily contracted with The Chicago Telephone Company to publish telephone directories for its Chicago customers.
+In 1906, the company began contracting with Bell System firms, including New York Telephone, Wisconsin Telephone, and Cincinnati Suburban Telephone Co.

 In 1917, The R.H.
-Donnelley Company was incorporated and moved to New York City, retaining some offices in Chicago.
-In 1929, Reuben Donnelley died; his company remained and continued to contract with the Bell System to publish telephone directories nationally.
+Donnelley Comp any was incorporated and moved to New York City, retaining some offices in Chicago.
+Reuben Donnelley died in 1929; while his company endured, continuing its contract with the Bell System to publish telephone directories nationally.

-In 1961, R. H. Donnelley became a wholly owned subsidiary of Dun & Bradstreet.
+In 1961, R. H. Donnelley was acquired, as a wholly owned subsidiary, by Dun & Bradstreet.